-No matter what industry or job role you go into; workplace communication helps companies to work efficiently and productively; and build relationships based on loyalty and trust.
+No matter what industry or job role you go into, workplace communication helps companies to work efficiently and productively; and build relationships based on loyalty and trust.
 Being a good communicator will often mean that you have good listening skills and are able to communicate points clearly and concisely, both verbally and in writing.

-Whilst communication is one of the most important life skills to have; there are some jobs that rely on these skills more heavily than others.
+While communication is one of the most important life skills to have; there are some jobs that rely on these skills more heavily than others.
 You may have an advantage in a communication-based role if you have a demonstrable track record of working in roles that require interaction at various different levels.

 Almost all employers are on the lookout for strong communication skills so as a good communicator, there are thousands of roles out there that you could be suited to.